aave-dao/aave-helpers/src/swaps/README.md

 The [CoW Swap UI](https://swap.cow.fi/#/1/swap/WETH) can be checked to get an estimate of slippage if executing at that time.

-AaveCOWSwaps uses Chainlink oracles for its slippage protection feature.
+AaveSwapper uses Chainlink oracles for its slippage protection feature.
 Governance should enforce that all oracles set are base-USD (ie: V3 oracles and not V2 oracles).
-AaveCOWSwaps supports base-ETH swaps as well, but both bases have to be the same.
+AaveSwapper supports base-ETH swaps as well, but both bases have to be the same.
 For example USDC/ETH to AAVE/ETH or USDC/USD to AAVE/USD.
 It does not support USDC/ETH to AAVE/USD swaps and this can lead to bad trades because of price differences.

 ```
 function cancelSwap(
     address tradeMilkman,
+    address priceChecker,
     address fromToken,
     address toToken,
     address fromOracle,